The Transpension Type: Technical Report: Prior modalities

 \end{definition} If a modality is both a right and a central lifting, then the following theorem relates the corresponding `piped' modalities: \begin{theorem} If $G : \catW \to \catW'$ has a right adjoint $G \dashv S$, then we have

-assuming -- where mentioned -- that $\wknslice{}{\lpsh \eta}$ and $\wknslice{}{\lpsh \eta}$ exist. \end{theorem} \begin{proof} For the left half of the table, we only prove the first line.
+assuming -- where mentioned -- that $\wknslice{}{\lpsh \eta}$ exists. \end{theorem} \begin{proof} For the left half of the table, we only prove the first line.
 The other adjunctions follow from the fact that $\lpsh \loch$, $\fpsh \loch$ and $\rpsh \loch$ are pseudofunctors, and the isomorphisms follow from uniqueness of the adjoint.
 We have a correspondence of diagrams

 i.e. morphisms $(W, \psi) \to \baseslice{S}{\Psi'}(W', \psi') : \catW / \lpsh S \Psi'$ correspond to morphisms $\pairslice{}{\lpsh \eps} \baseslice{G}{\lpsh S \Psi'} (W, \psi) \to (W', \psi') : \catW' / \Psi'$.